Before you open an offshore bank account, you need to familiarize yourself with the secrets to offshore banking and get rid of any misconceptions.

 They need this information for other obvious reasons too, like making sure you’re not on a watch list and proving you are who you say you are.
-But this inter-government information sharing is often missed or overlooked by people looking to open offshore accounts.
+But inter-government information sharing is overlooked by people looking to open offshore accounts.

-Your answer this question can make or break your account application.
+Your answer to this question can make or break your account application.

 Sure, it sounds nice and innocent on the surface.
 But remember, this is an interview.
-And every question that you’re asked is laced with compliance related meanings to screen whether or not you’re a good fit for the bank.
+Every question is laced with compliance related meanings to screen whether or not you’re a good fit for the bank.

 In GlobalBanks Insider, we go through a number of different ways that you can answer this question and how you should best position yourself – not by lying, but by always presenting your strengths and how you can benefit the bank as a client.

 This might come as a surprise.
-But in many countries and at many banks around the world, your banker is actually paid to open your account.
+In many countries, your banker is actually paid to open your account.

 Yes, the same person that is delivering the bank’s intense compliance interrogation actually wants you to open an account.
 Heck, they get paid for it!